Assessing the ROI of Cyber Threat Intelligence: An Operational and Financial Evaluation Framework: Sector-Specific Feasibility Analysis

-The financial services sector is a major adopter of CTI, driven by high stakes and strict regulatory expectations.
-Banks, investment firms, and insurance companies face \textbf{advanced persistent threats} (APTs) (e.g.\ nation-state groups targeting payment networks) and organized cybercrime (e.g groups exploiting online banking and ATM systems).
-In this environment, CTI programs typically ingest threat data from industry sharing groups (e.g.\ FS-ISAC), commercial intelligence feeds, and law-enforcement alerts, converting them into actionable insights for security operations.
+\paragraph{Threat context and CTI pathways.} The financial services sector is a major adopter of CTI, driven by high stakes and strict regulatory expectations \cite{fsisac2025navigating}.
+Banks, investment firms, and insurance companies face advanced persistent threats (APTs) (e.g.,\ nation-state groups targeting payment networks) and organized cybercrime (e.g., groups exploiting online banking and ATM systems).
+In this environment, CTI programs typically ingest threat data from industry sharing groups (e.g.,\ FS-ISAC), commercial intelligence feeds, and law-enforcement alerts, converting them into actionable insights for security operations.
 Key applications include fraud-indicator tracking, attribution of phishing campaigns aimed at customers, and strategic intelligence on geopolitical threats to the financial system.
-By mapping CTI outputs to frameworks like \textbf{MITRE ATT\&CK}, financial organizations ensure they cover the Tactics, Techniques, and Procedures (TTPs) most relevant to their threat landscape \cite{infosec_attack_cti}.
-For example, threat intel on a new SWIFT payment-fraud malware can be mapped to corresponding ATT\&CK techniques (e.g.\ \textit{Valid Accounts} for stolen credentials, \textit{Ingress Tool Transfer} for malware delivery) and used to harden controls, thereby directly increasing defensive coverage \cite{infosec_attack_cti}.
+Mapping CTI outputs to MITRE ATT\&CK enables financial organizations to assess defensive coverage against the Tactics, Techniques, and Procedures (TTPs) most relevant to their threat landscape \cite{infosec_attack_cti}.
+For example, threat intelligence on new SWIFT payment-fraud malware can be mapped to corresponding ATT\&CK techniques (e.g.,\ \textit{Valid Accounts} for stolen credentials and \textit{Ingress Tool Transfer} for malware delivery) and used to harden controls \cite{infosec_attack_cti}.

-CTI yields measurable improvements in \textbf{incident detection and response} in the financial sector.
-Industry studies support these gains; for instance, a SANS survey found that $\sim$70\% of organizations reported enhanced detection and response capabilities due to CTI integration \cite{SANS2025Survey}.
-By providing early warning intelligence on planned attacks and indicators of compromise (IoCs), CTI enables security analysts to identify malicious activity significantly earlier, thereby reducing adversary dwell time and improving overall incident response efficiency.
-For example, when a ransomware "announces" itself (e.g., via encryption and ransom note), the median dwell time before discovery is on average five days, as noted in Mandiant's \emph{M-Trends 2025} report \cite{MandiantDwellTime2024}.
-This implies that without proactive detection, an attacker can complete their objectives in under a week.
-CTI can help firms get ahead of these threats by proactively hunting for TTP patterns.
+Reported evidence associates CTI integration with improvements in incident detection and response.
+For instance, a SANS survey found that $\sim$70\% of organizations reported enhanced detection and response capabilities following CTI integration \cite{SANS2025Survey}.
+Early-warning intelligence and indicators of compromise (IOCs) can support earlier identification of malicious activity, proactive hunting for TTP patterns, and more efficient incident response.
+Mandiant's \emph{M-Trends 2025} report, for example, reports a median dwell time of five days when ransomware becomes observable through encryption or a ransom note \cite{MandiantDwellTime2025}.
+This short interval illustrates the limited window available for proactive detection and mitigation.